103 East Plaza, Suite B Taos, New Mexico | +1 (575) 224 - 6911

 Bronze & Ceramic Sculpture

-In the clay rich mud near his home in Fort Defiance, Arizona, like many children, Gorman played - forming shapes and figures from the mud and letting them bake in the sun.
-Horses, human figures and small pots formed in a child's hand stay nestled into the roots and rocks of the Reservation landscape until nature reclaimed them.
-None of these figures survived to today, but Gorman's mother, Zonnie, was a talented sculpture - among other things - and had some bags of clay she kept which her son formed into more permanent shapes.
+In the clay-rich mud near his home in Fort Defiance, Arizona, like many children, Gorman played - creating shapes and figures from the mud and letting them bake in the sun.
+Horses, human figures and small pots - formed in a child's hand - stay nestled in the roots and rocks of the Reservation landscape until nature reclaimed them.
+None of these figures survive today, but now with the help of a kiln and fire or immortalized in bronze Gorman’s work stands the test of time.

 Gorman Sketch Cups